Go Back

 1 cup water, 2 tbsp glutonious rice flour

-• If using kelp broth...
+• Optional: If using kelp broth...
 Add 3 square or 3g of dried kelp onto a pan.
 Bring it to a boil and let it simmer for 10-15 minutes.
-Make the paste when the broth is room tempeature.
+Make the paste when the broth is room temperature.
 Otherwise, the paste will cook quickly.

 • Continuously stir water/broth and rice flour until you can see the bottom of the pan.
 It'll thicken in about 3-5 minutes.
 It may thicken faster if using warm kelp broth.
 Don't walk away from it!